 We typically make an acquisition loan to each Sponsored REIT which is secured by a mortgage on the borrower's real estate.
 These loans enable Sponsored REITs to acquire their respective properties prior to the consummation of the offerings of their equity interests.
 We refer to these loans as Acquisition Loans.
 We anticipate that each Acquisition Loan will be repaid at maturity or earlier from the proceeds of the Sponsored REIT's equity offering.
-Each Acquisition Loan has a term of two years and bears interest at the same rate paid by FSP Corp. for borrowings under the Revolver.
-We had one Acquisition Loan outstanding for the syndication of FSP Centre Pointe V Corp., and one Acquisition Loan outstanding for the syndication of FSP Grand Boulevard Corp. as of December 31, 2009 and 2008, respectively.
-The Acquisition Loan for FSP Grand Boulevard Corp. was repaid on May 29, 2009.
+Each Acquisition Loan has a term of two years and bears interest at approximately the same rate paid by FSP Corp. for borrowings under the Revolver or the New Revolver, as applicable.
+We had one Acquisition Loan outstanding for the syndication of FSP Monument Circle Corp. as of December 31, 2010.
+We had one Acquisition Loan outstanding for the syndication of FSP Centre Pointe V Corp. as of December 31, 2009, which was repaid June 29, 2010.
 Acquisition Loans are classified as assets held for syndication.